-- 1) Allocation of values.

-- 2) Income tax basis for assets received.

-- 3) Income tax attributable to estate distributions, i.e.,

-- (a) DNI carryout, and

-- (b) gains triggered on funding of pecuniary bequests with appreciated assets.
+- 1) Allocation of values. - 2) Income tax basis for the assets received. - 3) Income tax attributable to estate distributions, i.e., - (a) DNI carryout, and - (b) gains triggered on funding of pecuniary bequests with appreciated assets.

-Use a "Closing Agreement" among all the beneficiaries?
+Use a "Closing Agreement" among all the beneficiaries when settling the estate distributions?

 Transfer to Non-Citizen Spouse?
-P.97
+P.98